jinglanli/jinglanli.github.io/index.md

 </p>

 <p>
-Jinglan holds a PhD in Statistics, an MSc in Mathematics, and a BSc in Information and Computing Sciences with a minor in Economics.
+Jinglan holds a PhD in Statistics, an MS in Mathematics, and a BS in Information and Computing Sciences with a minor in Economics.
 </p>

 </div>